jake-arkinstall/strange/docs/continuation_passing.md

 }
 ```

 The equivalent approach with a normal function call would require a sum type such as std::variant.
+Don't get me wrong - variants are awesome and should absolutely be used when you need to store state
+somewhere long-term.
+They are inefficient vehicles for returning runtime-determined types, though,
-This involves something I call "double discovery", for lack of a better name.
+because you introduce a second branch (I call this "double discovery", for lack of a better name).

+Consider the variant approach:

 ```cpp
 std::variant<int, double> divide(int a, int b){